pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 tags: ["aws", "netlify-cms","s3","cloudfront","certificate-manager","route53", "github-actions"]
 ---

-[Netlify CMS ](https://www.netlifycms.org/docs/intro/) is an open-source content management system that provides UI for editing content and adopting Git workflow.
+[Netlify CMS](https://www.netlifycms.org/docs/intro/) is an open-source content management system that provides UI for editing content and adopting Git workflow.
 Initially, we want to take advantage of it to increase efficiency to edit Pulumi's website.
 However, during development, we found few examples are deploying the CMS application on AWS instead of Netlify, its home platform.
 Therefore, in this blog post, we would like to share the way to organize Netlify's file structure and use Pulumi to store the content on S3 buckets, connect to CloudFront, and configure certificate in Certificate Manager.

 <!--more-->

 {{% notes type="info" %}}
-Because we are deploying CMS on AWS, we could not use Netlify's Identity Service, which handles access token send by Github API.
-For the alternatives, we will introduce the way to write the [External OAuth Client Server](https://www.netlifycms.org/docs/external-oauth-clients/) and deploy it on AWS in the [next post]({{<relref "/blog/deploying-oauth-server-for-cms-on-aws-with-pulumi">}}).
+Because we are deploying CMS on AWS, we can not use Netlify's Identity Service, which handles access token send by Github API.
+For the alternatives, we will introduce the way to write the [External OAuth Client Server](https://www.netlifycms.org/docs/external-oauth-clients/) and deploy it on AWS in the next post.
 {{% /notes %}}

 For environment details, we are using [Nelify CMS's Github backend](https://www.netlifycms.org/docs/github-backend/).
 Our CMS app is changing website content stored in another Github repository under the same account.
 The website is using Hugo as the static site generator.

-## Separating CMS Into a Stand-alone React App
+## Extracting CMS As a Stand-alone React App

 The [starter template](https://www.netlifycms.org/docs/start-with-a-template/) provided by Netlify CMS has the CMS application implemented inside the target repository.
-To improve the modularity, we have separated the CMS application from the target repository and implement it in another repository under the same Github account.
+To improve the modularity, we have extracted the CMS application from the target repository and implement it in another repository under the same Github account.

-We used the [templates from @talves](https://github.com/ADARTA/netlify-cms-react-example) to separate the CMS as a simple stand-alone React application.
+We can use the [templates from @talves](https://github.com/ADARTA/netlify-cms-react-example) to extract the CMS as a simple stand-alone React application.

 ### CMS Configuration File

 The `config.yml` is the configuration for Netlify CMS to look for which content segments that need to be edited and which backend instructions that it needs to follow.

 Inside the template, `cms/public/index.html` is the key HTML that contains the entry point for React to insert the generated content under `<div id=root>`.
-We could change the title of the website to what we want.
+We can change the title of the website to what we want.
 But more importantly, we linked the configuration file `cms/public/config.yml` of the Netlify CMS following the [instructurion](https://www.netlifycms.org/docs/configuration-options/).

 ![Custom Neltify Config File](./custom-config-file.png)